 You have

-• by Mary Babinski
+• by Erika Smith

-• 11 min read
+• 12 min read

-Choose the Best Detergent for Your Luxury Washables and Fine Fabrics
+Choose The Best Detergent for Your Luxury Washables and Fine Fabrics

-Luxury Detergent Round Up: Comparing the 6 Best Detergents for Washing Your Luxury Clothes and Fine Fabrics
+Luxury Detergent Round Up Comparing the 6 Best Detergents for Washing your Luxury Clothes and Fine Fabrics

 Heritage Park All-Purpose Laundry Detergent, Fragrance-Free

-The promise: To formulate a detergent with powerful cleaning enzymes to remove dirt and stains while preserving and restoring the natural beauty of fine linens and luxury bedding.
-This all-temperature detergent wash has a neutral pH; is fragrance-free, and 100% biodegradable.
-It has also been tested by a third-party lab (AMA Laboratories) to be hypoallergenic as well as dermatologist and pediatrician tested.
-It contains no harsh chemicals (sulfates, phosphates, chlorine bleach, or brighteners) and is certified cruelty free with no animal testing by Leaping Bunny.
+The promise: To formulate a detergent with powerful cleaning enzymes that remove dirt and stains while removing dirt and restoring the natural beauty of fine linens and luxury bedding.
+This all-temperature detergent has a neutral pH to preserve fabric; is fragrance-free; and is biodegradable and septic safe.
+It has also been tested by a third-party lab (AMA Laboratories) to be hypoallergenic and is pediatrician- and dermatologist-tested for sensitive skin.
+It contains no harsh chemicals (dyes, sulfates, phosphates, chlorine, bleach, or brighteners) and is certified cruelty free with no animal testing by Leaping Bunny.
+In 2024, Heritage Park All-Purpose Fragrance-Free Detergent was EWG Verified® as meeting the independent Environmental Working Group's strictest criteria for transparency and health with no ingredients of concern.
 The plant-based natural ingredients are organic and are listed on the bottle and website, where they are explained in detail.
-The Heritage Park website features laundry tips and a blog and highlights several companion products including:

-Recommended for: Towels, sheets and clothing that you want cleaned, restored, and freshened up.
-This is a versatile detergent that is also available in Shore BreezeLavender Mist, and Spring Magnolia scents.
+Recommended for: Towels, sheets, and clothing that you want cleaned, restored, and freshened up.
+Great for cool water, warm water, or hot water wash and all laundry needs.
+This versatile detergent is also available in Shore Breeze, Lavender Mist, and Spring Magnolia scents.

 LeBlanc Linen Wash, Original

 The performance: LeBlanc left our towels soft, though not quite as soft as Heritage Park, with a light pleasant scent.
 It did well on our laundry, too.
 The big limitation is that LeBlanc is formulated only for cold water and does NOT contain enzymes; therefore, it's not ideal for heavily soiled towels or laundry that need heavy-duty cleaning.
-Also, LeBlanc makes multiple formulations, including specialty detergent for towels, lingerie/silk, and general laundry (again, the original has no enzymes and is cold-water only).
+Also, LeBlanc makes multiple formulations, including specialty detergent for towels, lingerie/silk, and general laundry (the original has no enzymes and is cold-water only).
 That's a LOT of separate detergents to buy!
-LeBlanc Linen Wash yields 16 loads per bottle for both regular and HE washing machines at a cost of $1.50 per load.
+LeBlanc Linen Wash yields 16 loads per bottle for both regular and HE washing machines at a cost of $1.55 per load.

 Recommended for: Clothing that can be washed in cold water.

-Puracy Natural 10x Laundry Detergent
+Puracy Laundry Detergent

-The promise:Puracy makes a lot of really big promises, starting with the idea that you can do 64 loads of wash with one bottle.
-However, they do send a helpful pump (something the other brands do not) to measure their very concentrated detergent.
-This unscented detergent is hypoallergenic and formulated for allergies/sensitive skin; it is also plant-based, 100% biodegradable, and made without harmful chemicals.
-It is not tested on animals and is certified by PETA as well as Leaping Bunny.
-Puracy contains enzymes and is neutral pH.
-It contains NO sulfates, petrochemicals, caustics, phosphates, phthalates, animal by-products, chlorine, allergens, or optical brighteners.
-Ingredients -- including enzymes -- are listed on the bottle but are not explained on either the bottle or website.
-The website offers tips for cleaning, wellness, and healthy living and highlights other Puracy products for the laundry, home, and personal care.
+The promise: Puracy makes some big promises, starting with the idea that you can do 64 loads of wash with one bottle.
+However, they do send a helpful pump detergent dispenser (something the other brands do not) to measure their “10x concentrated” detergent.
+This unscented detergent label says it is for “those who care as much about their clothes as the skin underneath it” and is “99.4% natural.”
+Puracy Free and Clear is hypoallergenic and formulated for allergies/sensitive skin; it is also plant-based, 100% biodegradable, and made without harmful chemicals.
+It is not tested on animals and has been certified by PETA and possibly Leaping Bunny (was so in the past but not highlighted any longer).
+The website makes the claim that Puracy is “developed by doctors, trusted by families everywhere” with a citation of from an “independently verified, 3rd party PhD chemist” which feels vague.
+It contains no parabens, phosphates, phthalates, artificial fragrances, allergens, or dyes.
+Ingredients, including enzymes are listed on the bottle and on the website (where they are explained according to function).
+The website offers tips for cleaning, wellness, and healthy living and highlights other Puracy products for the laundry, home, and personal care

-Puracy Natural 10x Laundry Detergent
+Puracy Laundry Detergent

 Recommended for: Individuals with sensitive skin or allergies, babies.
 Not for heavy-duty cleaning.